SohamRatnaparkhi/navigator-ai/README.md

 - **Direct Web Integration**: Embeddable React/framework components allow developers to add browser automation capabilities directly within their web/mobile applications.
 Users can easily use voice/text to automatically execute workflows on your app.
 - **User-Friendly Extension**: A browser extension that allows users to create, manage, and run repeatable workflows directly in their browser.
 - **Knowledge Base Integration**: Add custom rules, documentation, and knowledge bases that the agent will prioritize over its LLM-based workflow, making the agent specific to YOUR application.
-- **Self-Improvement**: The agent improves over time based on how users interact with pages, even when not actively using the agent.
+- **Self-Improvement**: The agent improves over time based on how you interact with different pages, especially when not actively using the agent.

 ## Technology Stack